chilts/mongodb-queue/README.md

 Default: `'msgs'`

-This is the name of the collection you wish to use.
-Note: we only use one collection for each queue instantiated.
-In fact, you can use the same collection for multiple queues.
+This is the name of the MongoDB Collection you wish to use to store the messages.
+By default we only use this one MongoDB Collection, unless you specify an alternate one.

-e.g. both of these queue use the same `'msgs'` collection:
+e.g. both of these queues use the same `'msgs'` collection by default:

 ```
 var resizeQueue = Queue(db, 'resize-image')
 var uploadQueue = Queue(db, 'upload-image')
 ```

-e.g. these both use the `'app'` collection:
+e.g. both of these queue use the MongoDB Collection named `'app'`:

 ```
 var resizeQueue = Queue(db, 'resize-image', { collectionName : 'app' })
 var uploadQueue = Queue(db, 'upload-image', { collectionName : 'app' })
 ```

-e.g. these use both the `'msgs'` and `'app'` collections:
+e.g. these two queue use different MongoDB Collections, `'msgs'` and `'app'` respectively:

 ```
 var resizeQueue = Queue(db, 'resize-image')
 var uploadQueue = Queue(db, 'upload-image', { collectionName : 'app' })
 ```

-It shouldn't be a problem if you generally use the same MongoDB Collection however you may wish to change this if you have high throughput.
+Using the default MongoDB Collection for all of your queues shouldn't cause a problem but you may wish to use a different collection per queue if you have a high throughput.

 ### Message Visibility Window ###